 - For stronger digestion, it is important to eat mindfully and chew your food well, so the digestive juices released by the mouth can work well for total absorption and assimilation of food into the body for nourishment.

 - Avoid drinking water immediately after meals.
+I often make jokes about my allergy because this is the only way to keep the spirits high when you are allergic to almost everything.
+It’s very hard to live with this in the warm period when there are billions of allergens in the air.
+Usually, I go through it with the help of Prednisone.
+It eliminates the itchiness and rash I have.
+It also helps with the swelling in the nose so that I can breathe normally.
+Prednisone helps within hours, which is huge for anyone with an allergy.
 If needed, you can have a sip or two during the meal to wash down food stuck in the throat.
 Drinking water before a meal can also kill appetite.
 You can have water after 30 minutes of having your meal.